krypton36/Connect-Four/README.md

 (JB) = Jason Berneberg

 ### Compile and Run:
-dowload and install x11 from http://www.xquartz.org.
+Dowload and install x11 from http:\/\/www.xquartz.org.
 Log out and back in.
 In this directory type
 open terminal and cd to this directory.
 % make
-% ./ConnectFour
+% .\/ConnectFour

 ### General program notes:
 ##### IMPORTANT: The Computer portion of the game has not been implemented and will cause bugs in the program when clicked.